gkushang/nemo-cucumberjs-framework/README.md

 ```

-_BROWSER_ param is to run tests locally, while _SAUCE_ is to run SauceLabs
+_BROWSER_ param is to run tests locally, while _SAUCE_ is to run on SauceLabs

 ##### Parallel